josmar-crwdstffng/angular/aio/content/guide/bootstrapping.md

 ## The `declarations` array

-The module's `declarations` array tells Angular which components belong to that module.
+The `declarations` array of the module tells Angular which components belong to that module.
 As you create more components, add them to `declarations`.

 You must declare every component in exactly one `NgModule` class.
 If you use a component without declaring it, Angular returns an error message.

 The `declarations` array only takes declarables.
 Declarables are components, [directives](guide/attribute-directives) and [pipes](guide/pipes).
-All of a module's declarables must be in the `declarations` array.
+All of the declarables of a module must be in the `declarations` array.
 Declarables must belong to exactly one module.
 The compiler emits an error if you try to declare the same class in more than one module.

 These declared classes are visible within the module but invisible to components in a different module, unless they are exported from this module and the other module imports this one.